jideilori/emotion_detection/README.md

 ## Introduction

 This project aims to identify human emotions using cameras.
 This work was done during deep learning internship at [ZummitAfrica](https://www.linkedin.com/company/zummit-africa/?originalSubdomain=ng).
 We made use of the [Ferplus](https://github.com/microsoft/FERPlus) dataset.
 Transfer learning with various neural network architectures were used for classification.
 They include, Vgg16 and MobileNetV2.
-Reults are as shown below.
+Results are as shown below.

 ![](https://github.com/jideilori/za_emotion_detection/blob/main/docs/example.gif)